adamllryan/notes/CSE5526 - Neural Networks/3b1b Neural Networks Youtube.md

 Once we randomly initialize a network, we need to determine a cost function, which will tell us what our error is.
 We want to minimize the cost function

-Cost function and error function are used interchangeably.We can add the squares of the differences of expected vs actual. or
+The cost function and error function are used interchangeably.
+We can add the squares of the differences of expected vs actual. or

 $$
 \sum_{i=1}^{n} (a - e)^2